 Dutch Kills Playground

-Parks acquired this land as a site for a new playground in 1946.
-Plans had been drawn up for the new property in 1945, but construction was delayed.
+NYC Parks acquired this land as a site for a new playground in 1946.
 The City later decided to use the site for both a new school building and playground.
-P.S.
-112, the Dutch Kills School, welcomed its first pupils in 1952, and the playground opened to the public in 1954.
-The playground was called Crescent Street Playground for the street to its west, and later became Dutch Kills Playground to honor the neighborhood.
+The Dutch Kills School, P.S.
+112, welcomed its first pupils in 1952, and the playground opened to the public in 1954.
+The playground was called Crescent Street Playground for the street to its west, and later became Dutch Kills Playground to honor the neighborhood’s history.